International Communist League (Vietnam)

 With the outbreak of World War II, the leading figures in the group were arrested and the organisation banned.
 Activity did not resume until August 1944, when it was renamed the "International Communist League".

 The LCI fully supported the workers' uprising against colonial rule at the end of the war.
 It organised committees to take power in over 150 towns.
 Its membership grew rapidly, and it was able to establish printing presses.
 However, an attempt to organise an assembly of the committees in Saigon was broken up by Chief of Police Duong Bach Mai with the support of the PCI.

 When a French expeditionary force arrived, the LCI organised a workers' militia, but its appeal for workers to arm themselves was not widely taken up.
-Ho Chi Minh of the PCI signed an agreement with the French, and the most of the leaders of the LCI were executed or had disappeared by early 1946.
+Ho Chi Minh of the PCI signed an agreement with the French, and most of the leaders of the LCI were executed or had disappeared by early 1946.